Motivation

 Pain and pleasure define the success or failure of action.
 An action that causes pleasure is a success.
 An action that causes pain is a failure.
 A successful action reduces motivation.
 To do so, it must solve one or more problems without creating bigger problems.

-There are three aspects to conceptual knowledge: truth, value and action, which are induced from sensory, emotional and motor data respectively.
+Conceptual knowledge has three aspects: truth, value and action, which are induced from sensory, emotional and motor data respectively.
 Value-knowledge is the value aspect of conceptual knowledge.
 For example, my concept of a hamburger contains truth-knowledge (how to recognize a hamburger), value-knowledge (hamburgers satisfy hunger) and action-knowledge (how to hold a hamburger).
 Value-knowledge is used to make value-judgments and choices of action.
 If I am hungry, eating a hamburger will come to mind, especially if I am walking past a McDonalds.

-I should be clear that values are not based on the total effect of action on pain and pleasure.
+Value-knowledge is not based on the total effect of action on pain and pleasure.
 For example, going out in the cold causes pain.
 It creates the motivation to warm up.
-It is also a necessary cause of the pleasure of warming up.
+However, it is also a necessary cause of the pleasure of warming up.
 You can’t experience the pleasure of warming up unless you are cold.
 So, going out in the cold causes both pain and pleasure.
 It directly causes the pain of being cold, and it indirectly causes the pleasure of warming up.
 But the way the brain induces value-knowledge only associates the pain with the action of going out into the cold.
 It associates the pleasure with the action of warming up.
 That is the biologically correct evaluation.
 To act effectively toward reproduction, you should avoid hypothermia, and if you are hypothermic, you should warm up.

 Values do not reflect net pain and pleasure, or in other words, net hedonic utility.
 Action is not based on maximizing hedonic utility in the long run.
 It is based on reducing motivation in the short run.
 Proactive behavior is generated by creating the immediate motivation to do it.
 Value-knowledge is used to generate value-judgments (ideas of what is good or bad), and value-judgments create motivation.